 We found that contrary to common belief, life as an expat partner can boost your career prospects.
 The expat experience often opens up new opportunities for being creative, focusing on what is important and encouraging multicultural and multidisciplinary teamwork in ways that would not be possible at home.
 We have also found that there is a great demand for short-term consultants from both local and international organisations.
 What is lacking is a common platform to link all these professionals together.

-Our team decided to tackle this problem by first creating the Thaganetwork, bringing together extraordinary people to do brilliant things.
+Our team decided to tackle this problem by creating the Thaganetwork, bringing together professionals to exchange and collaborate on exciting project and develop new ideas.
 The Thaganetwork operates as a non-profit arm of Thagaconnect, hosting events, Thagatalks and encouraging collaboration and learning.
-Secondly we established Thagaconsult where people from the network either as individuals or as a team deliver professional services to clients.
+The Thaga members either as individuals or as a team deliver professional services to clients.

-As the founders move around the world, we will take the Thagaconnect package with us.
-'Trailing spouses' can join Thagaconnect and become a part of a professional work environment and have job opportunities even before moving to their new host country.
+Since 2014 the founders have all moved to different parts of the world and have taken the Thagaconnect package with them to establish new networks wherever they moved.
+In 2019 we have Thaganetworks in Maputo, Mozambique; Kathmandu, Nepal; Bangkok, Thailand; Khartoum, Sudan.
+Today, 'Trailing spouses' can join Thagaconnect and become a part of a professional work environment and have job opportunities even before moving to their new host country.

 Karen is a passionate economist who enjoys studying the behaviour of people and their response to policies and incentives using methods of experimental economics.
 She has a strong background in research and analysing data using statistical programs.
 Originally from Denmark she has worked in Europe, Australasia, the Middle East, the USA and now Africa.
 As a cofounder of Thagaconnect she is involved in many levels of the day to day running of the network, developing proposals and training material, providing training, promotion, communication and accounts.
 She is active in programs involving health and in the last stage of a PhD in environmental and resource economics.

 Nadia is a creative social geographer devoted to social and environmental responsibility and sustainability.
 After doing research in Central Asia on migration and development, Nadia worked in a Swiss start up company for fair trade and organic products.
-Since being on the move, she is active in social entrepreneurship, creating business links for deprived local groups to new markets in different contexts, settings and countries.
+Since being on the move, she has become a social entrepreneur having created and managed two successful social enterprises.